 - 3 How much do clear braces cost?

-- 4 Caring for your teeth with braces
+- 4 Caring for your clear teeth braces

 - 6 Summary: pros and cons

 Let’s begin by clarifying what we’re talking about here.
-‘Clear braces’ are like conventional metal braces but with clear brackets (and sometimes tooth-colored wires).
+‘Clear braces’ are like conventional metal braces but with clear brackets.
+Sometimes they include clear wire braces as well.
 Many people also include clear (or ‘invisible’) aligner braces in this category, since they also are made from clear material.

 Both types of brace do an effective job of straightening misaligned teeth in an inconspicuous way.
 The differences are in the way they work, how they look, what it’s like to wear them, and how much they cost.